-You will be asked to submit each Workshop Physics unit for review at the same time that unit's homework is due.
-Your instructor will examine the unit for completeness and quality, but not necessarily the accuracy of your understanding of the physics.
+You will occasionally be asked to submit the relevant Workshop Physics Activity Guide book for review, usually at the same time a homework assignment is due.
+Your instructor will examine all units since the last check (usually three at a time) for completeness and quality, but not necessarily the accuracy of your understanding of the physics.
 It is ultimately your responsibility to see that your entries reflect a sound understanding of the phenomena you are observing and analyzing.
 Scores will be awarded based on using complete sentences, clear expository writing, proper labeling of graphs and tables, the use of appropriate units with numbers, inclusion of calculations, the expression of results to the correct number of significant figures, and adherence to instructions.
-For one out of every few units, a selection of questions will be graded for accuracy, and these units will be weighted more heavily into your Activity Guide grade.
+Each unit will have a selection of questions graded for accuracy.
 For additional information, see the document "Activity Guide Grading Rubric".